 Pet business has been growing in popularity and are now featuring as a regular in most towns and cities.
 This small business area is popular with those who want a career change, a secondary cash flow, have recently retired or had children or are still studying due to the low investment needed to set up in both time and money.

 With the market potential huge it is no wonder that pet business is becoming popular start ups but is this venture right for you?
+Well, there are plenty of opportunities available, ranging from the capital-intensive pet treat manufacturer business to the no-frill pet sitting gig.
+In this article, let’s focus on the side hustle kind of pet business, namely dog walking and pet sitting.

 Dog walking is great introduction into the pet service world needing minimal investment and few overheads.
 Below are some of the advantages and disadvantages to help you decide if this is the right one for you: